-3.5 Condensation sink, CS, is the rate at which gaseous precursors are lost to pre-existing particles.
-Here, the CS for sulfuric acid was calculated using the SMPS data following the method described in Kulmala et al. (2001) and Kulmala et al. (2012).
-The coagulation sink (CoagS) describes the rate at which freshly formed particles are lost to pre-existing particles.
-In this study, the CoagS was calculated using the combined size distribution (see section 2.2.3) following the method described in Kulmala et al. (2001) and was used an input for the calculation of particle formation rates, section 3.6.
-The equations for calculating CS and CoagS are shown in the SI.
-Particle growth rates
+The condensation sink, CS, is the rate at which gaseous precursors are lost to preexisting particles.
+Here, the CS for sulfuric acid was calculated using the SMPS data following the method described in Kulmala et al. (2001, 2012).
+The coagulation sink (CoagS) describes the rate at which freshly formed particles are lost to preexisting particles.
+In this study, the CoagS was calculated using the combined size distribution (see Sect.
+2.2.3) following the method described in Kulmala et al. (2001) and was used as an input for the calculation of particle formation rates (Sect.
+3.6).
+The equations for calculating the CS and CoagS are shown in the Supplement.